Will pressure washer ruin car paint

 Single-stage finishes, often found on older models, combine colour and protective elements in one layer.
 These can be more susceptible to abrasions and fading.
 Exercising caution with strong jets is recommended.
 A gentler approach, such as a wider spray angle and lower settings, is ideal to preserve the vibrancy of these coatings.

-See also How to maintain eberth pressure washer pump
+See also How old is my karcher pressure washer

 For any finish, maintaining the correct distance and angle is key.
 Regular waxing also enhances protection, allowing for a more resilient surface against both dirt and washing techniques.
 Always assess the specific type of coating before choosing your cleaning method to ensure lasting results.